Chablis (AOC): Viticulture

 A serious viticultural concern for Chablis vineyard owners is frost protection.
 During the bud break period of a grapevine's annual cycle, the Chablis region is vulnerable to springtime frost, from March to early May, which can compromise the crop yield.
 Formerly, the financial risk involved saw many producers turn to polyculture agriculture, pulling up vineyards to plant alternative crops.
 The 1957 vintage was hit particularly hard by frost damage: the regional authorities reported that only 11 cases (132 bottles) of wine were produced.

 In the 1960s, technological advances in frost protection introduced preventive measures, such as smudge pots and aspersion irrigation to the region.
 Smudge pots work by providing direct heat to the vines while aspersion involves spraying the vines with water as soon as temperatures hit 32 °F and maintaining persistent coverage.
 The water freezes on the vine, shielding it with a protective layer of ice that functions igloo-style, retaining heat within the vine.
-While cost is a factor in using smudge pots, there is a risk to the aspersion method if the constant sprinkling of water is interrupted of causing worse damage to the vine.
+While cost is a factor in using smudge pots, there is a risk with the aspersion method if the constant sprinkling of water is interrupted causing worse damage to the vine.
 There is no such protection against hail, which in 2016 caused serious difficulties for some Chablis vignerons.

 At harvest time, AOC regulations stipulate grapes for Grand Cru vineyard must be picked with a potential alcohol level of at least 11 percent, at least 10.5 percent for Premiers Crus and 9.5 percent for AOC Chablis vineyards.
 Yields in Grands Crus must be limited to 45 hectoliters per hectare (3.3 tons per acre) with a 20% allowance for increased yields.
 There is no official regulation on the use of mechanical harvesting, but most Grand Cru producers prefer hand picking because human pickers tend to be more delicate with the grapes and can distinguish better between ripe and unripe bunches.
 Over the rest of the Chablis region, mechanical harvesting was used by around 80% of the vineyards at the turn of the 21st century.
 The traditional style of vine training in Chablis is to have the vine trained low to the ground for warmth with four cordons stretching out sideways from the trunk.